-There are 3 main forms of Probate:
+There are three main types of probate:

-Secondly, where a person has died without leaving a valid Will, the next of kin or other close relatives of the deceased will be required to apply for a grant of Letters of Administration.
-Once Letters of Administration have been granted the Intestacy Rules determine how the deceased’s estate is to be divided.
+Secondly, where a person has died without leaving a valid Will, the next of kin or other close relatives of the deceased will be required to apply for a Grant of Letters of Administration.
+Once Letters of Administration have been granted the Intestacy Rules determine how the estate is to be divided.

 Know what you’re looking for?